 If your home has air leaks around doors and windows, then your home is certainly wasting energy.
 Walk around the interior perimeter of your home, focusing primarily on floorboards, window frames, and doors, and check for drafts.
 To easily do this, hold a lit incense stick near suspected drafts, and if the direction of the smoke changes, you’ll know you have an air leak.
 Seal any air leaks with caulking or weather stripping.
 Sealing any gaps will cut down on energy costs as well as make your home more comfortable during extreme weather.
 Other good areas to investigate for air leaks are areas where wiring or plumbing passes through from the exterior to the interior of the home.

 Also, on a bigger scale, make sure that your attic is properly insulated.
 Experts estimate that a well-insulated attic space could save you up to 50% on your home’s energy costs!

 This is a very important, but sometimes overlooked task that will certainly help you reduce your home energy usage.
 A maintenance check will ensure that your home’s HVAC system is not only functioning, but also working as efficiently as possible.
 An HVAC system that needs some TLC will end up costing you extra money on your home’s energy bills.
 Prevent this from happening and schedule a maintenance call with a trusted HVAC professional.

-If you’re in need of a maintenance check in the San Diego area, then check out our HVAC maintenance program, which makes taking care of your HVAC system effortless.
-Call Sheldon’s Heating & Air Conditioning, Inc. today to find out more details: 877-411-9888.
+If you need a maintenance check in the San Diego area, then check out our HVAC maintenance program, which makes taking care of your HVAC system effortless.
+Call Sheldon's Heating & Air Conditioning today to find out more details: 877-274-1882.